kskyou/15-466-f23-base5/README.md

 Author: Kevin You

 Design: In this game, you are trying to escape a maze situated in the mountains.
-Warpping in the maze prevents your normal direction and insight from working.
+Warpping in the maze prevents your normal sense of direction from working.

 Screen Shot: